-When we study this time period, I include as many colonial games and hands-on activities as possible to bring Colonial America to life for my older kids.
+When we study this time period, I include as many American history activities as possible to bring Colonial America to life for my older kids.

 My crazy kids love history and actually ask to look at maps, so here are a few easy Colonial America map activities for kids that we have used for years in our house.

-    Hopefully your curriculum will include some basic maps of the colonies.
+Hopefully, your curriculum will include some basic maps of the colonies.
 If not, don’t worry, maps are easy to find online.
-Just do a Google search for the state or colony you are studying (include the word “image” in your description so the images are shown first).
-Select a map and print it.
+Just do a Google search for the state or colony you are studying, select a map, and print it.

 Or you can use our favorite map resource – WonderMaps.
 You can choose from a huge library of historical and current maps and download and print whatever you need.
 We use it all the time as part of our history lesson plans.

 Give your child a dry erase board or plain piece of paper and have him draw the outline of a state and then label the major cities.
 Or go outside and use chalk to draw a map on the driveway.
 Learn about scale and the compass and try to get the distances as accurately as possible.

 If your child draws (or even traces) the outline of an area, he is much more likely to remember the shape, and some interesting characteristics than if he just looks at a map.